 It’s time to price your item.
 Once you’ve done the math and determined a reasonable value, consider an original list price of 15-25% higher than that.
 If you’re lucky, you’ll get a buyer who snaps the item up, no questions asked or haggling attempted, right out the gate.
 If the item stays in your closet for more than three or four weeks, you can drop the price by a few bucks without “losing” any money.

 Alternatively, if you think the item is worth the original listing, you can hold a new photoshoot with different lighting and/or spice up the description.
-A few misplaced words or weird shadows can make the difference between dusty and dough when it comes to being successful selling clothes online.
+A few misplaced words or weird shadows can make the difference between dusty and dough when it comes to selling your clothes online.

 On the other hand, if you notice that every item is flying off the metaphorical shelves within minutes or hours of posting from day one, you might be pricing far too low.
 That’s an excellent deal for your customers; not so much for the profitability and longevity of your business.